armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 hal deploy apply --wait-for-completion
 ```

-Wait for the pods to stand up.
-Then set up two port forwards:
+Wait for the pods get in a running state.
+Then, set up two port forwards, one for Gate (the API gateway) and one for Deck (the Spinnaker UI):

 ```bash
 NAMESPACE=spinnaker